 Kasol in Himachal Pradesh is one such place which is equally famous yet somehow totally off-the-radar in the Himalayas.
-If you search over the Internet about planning a trip to Kasol, you will get different versions about Kasol when talking to different type and age of people.
+If you search over the Internet about planning a trip to Kasol, you will get different versions about Kasol when talking to different types and ages of people.

 This tiny little village, Kasol, on the banks of the Parvati river in Parvati Valley seems to speak with the hippie souls like no other place in Himachal Pradesh does.
 Yes, it has gained popularity in recent decades along with other villages of Parvati Valley, and the OGs would tell you that the charm is fading.
 But, there is still magic left when sitting beside the Parvati river and hear her sing those exclusive musical tunes!